eegg/school-policies-and-procedures/safeguarding.rst

 Within the Nursery we try to promote everyone’s safety, so we teach children to spot hazards in both the indoor and outdoor environment, and inform a member of staff.

-Breakfast, Lunch and Tea Club
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*The Setting* provides the opportunity for children to have breakfast, lunch and tea.
-We do all we can to ensure that the meals provided have a suitable nutritional value.
-Children will have the opportunity throughout the sessions to visit the snack bar where fruit, other nutritional snacks and fresh water are available.
-An additional snack time will be held throughout both the morning and afternoon sessions, where milk and fruit is provided.
-Our Nursery promotes a healthy lifestyle this is reinforced through our menus and supervision over home packed lunches brought into the setting to ensure they are of nutritional value.
-As sweets can damage children’s teeth, we do not allow sweets to be eaten in the setting.

 Internet safety
 ^^^^^^^^^^^^^^^